gromacs/gromacs/docs/user-guide/environment-variables.rst

         Use CUDA Graphs to schedule a graph on each step rather than multiple activities scheduled to multiple CUDA streams, if the run conditions allow.
 Experimental.

-``GMX_GPU_SYCL_USE_GPU_FFT``
-        enable the use of GPU FFT with DPC++ on Intel GPUs.
-Unless this variable is set, only Mixed Mode PME is available on Intel GPUs.
-It has been tested with oneAPI 2022.0.1 and OpenCL backend; older oneAPI versions will not work or will produce wrong results.
-For hipSYCL builds, GPU FFT is always enabled on AMD GPUs, and not affected by this variable.

 ``GMX_CYCLE_ALL``
         times all code during runs.
 Incompatible with threads.